 Amaryllis also needs to be kept moist throughout the growing season, though established plants are fairly tolerant of drought.

 Given adequate amaryllis garden care, you can expect to see beautiful blooms each year.
 They don’t require much and are fairly tolerant of neglect once established.
-Should plants become overcrowded, divide the clumps and separate as needed.
-This can also help with reduced blooming, as can a bloom boosting fertilizer or bone meal.
+Should plants become overcrowded, divide the clumps and separate them as needed.
+This can also help with reduced blooming, as can a bloom-boosting fertilizer or bone meal.

 Growing amaryllis in the garden is a great way to enjoy these plants year after year.